-- This dynamic aquifer simulation assessment demonstrates the importance of considering aquifer quality and connection, and has identified lower risk, higher capacity sites - For most of the screened sites, Havnsø being an exception, aquifer quality is likely to be the controlling factor for injection capacity over a project lifetime, assumed to be 25 years. - Where sites are well connected to a thick, high permeability aquifer, as appears to be the case at Havnsø, the project lifetime storage capacity ranks with the largest North Sea stores, but with costs likely lower due to an onshore location. - Stores in areas of poorer aquifer quality are likely to be aquifer constrained and have a high risk of poor injection performance that can only be partially mitigated by additional wells.
-Nonetheless the estimated capacities are sufficient to store local emissions.
+- This dynamic aquifer simulation assessment demonstrates the importance of considering aquifer quality and connection, and has identified lower risk, higher capacity sites - For most of the screened sites, Havnsø being an exception, aquifer quality is likely to be the controlling factor for injection capacity over a project lifetime, assumed to be 25 years. - Where sites are well connected to a thick, high permeability aquifer, as particularly appears to be the case at Havnsø, but also in Røsnæs, Helgenæs and Jammerbugt, the project lifetime storage capacity ranks with the largest North Sea stores. - Stores in areas of poorer aquifer quality are likely to be aquifer constrained and have a high risk of poor injection performance that can only be partially mitigated by additional wells.
+Nonetheless the estimated capacities are sufficient to store significant volumes of CO_2 . - It should be noted that the capacities have been calculated independently and that due to pressure interference, combined injection capacities will be less than the sum of the individual capacities.
+This will particularly be the case for the Havnsø, Røsnæs and Helgenæs structures, possibly to include Gassum. - Onshore sites will benefit from lower costs likely making them the most cost-effective in Europe from a storage perspective.